-This document describes the various tables and their contents and can help you when constructing your SQL statements.
+- This document describes the various tables and their contents.

 If working with object-relational databases, SQL, and/or high performance computing environments are new to you, check out this tutorial for Windows users or this tutorial for Mac users to help you get started.